Fredric M. Jablin Doctoral Dissertation Award

 The ILA is pleased to partner with the Jepson School of Leadership Studies at the University of Richmond on the Fredric M. Jablin Doctoral Dissertation Award.

 This award is given annually to a scholar whose doctoral dissertation research, while on any topic and from any discipline, demonstrates substantial insights and implications for the study of leadership.
 The award was established to honor and celebrate the life of Dr. Fredric M. Jablin (1952-2004).

-The Jablin Award will be presented at the 23rd Annual ILA Global Conference, 20-25 October, in Geneva, Switzerland, where the recipient will be asked to present their dissertation research.
+The Jablin Award will be presented at the 24th Annual ILA Global Conference, 6-7 October live online and 13-16 October, in Washington D.C., USA, where the recipient will be asked to present their dissertation research.

 The recipient of the award will also receive the following:

 - $1,000 prize from the Jepson School of Leadership Studies

 - Doctoral dissertation must be successfully defended within the last two years, including the 2020-2021 and 2021-22 academic years.